How to Find Low-Quality Data and Delete in Bulk

 - Preview and then delete records from the CRM.

-To delete records from your database, go to the Bulk Operations module, then select the database and record type from the top menu.
+Select the database and record type from the top menu.
 Then explore the templates for an existing solution that may be close to what you need.

 When you're looking to clean up specific values, use the filter to work only with an appropriate subset of your data.
 You can filter your data using any field in your database.